StevenClontz/prof.clontz.org/classes/2019/05/ma237/index.md

 During most class days,
 Active students will be able to complete a short **Mastery Quiz**.
-Except for the standards assessed by take-home projects, each standard will appear on up to three Mastery Quizzes, at most once a week.
+Each standard covered in class will appear on up to three Mastery Quizzes.
 A schedule of which standards are covered on each quiz is available on the [Calendar][calendar].
 Inactive students will not receive credit for these quizzes.

-In addition, all students (Active and Inactive) will be offered two 75-minute **Comprehensive Mastery Quizzes** and a 120-minute **Final Exam** that include exercises for every standard covered in the class to that date.
+In addition, during the last week of class all students (Active and Inactive) will be offered a full-class **Comprehensive Mastery Quiz** and **Final Exam** that include exercises for every standard covered in the class to that date.